You are currently viewing Rediscovering Kas Pathar today in 2025

 Revenue Allocation:

-The money collected from visitors throughout the season is utilized for the upkeep and wages of the villagers who work there in different capacities.
+The money collected from visitors throughout the season is utilised for the upkeep and wages of the villagers who work there in different capacities.
 The overall income obtained is divided as follows:

 1- 50% of the total income is allocated for the improvement of Kas Pathar today.